 Store the bread in an airtight container in the fridge for 5 days.
 The bread can be frozen for 3 months but I recommend freezing without the glaze.

-Spelt flour: sub white spelt flour for white whole wheat or whole wheat pastry flour.
+Spelt flour: sub all purpose, white whole wheat or whole wheat pastry flour.
 Using a whole spelt or whole wheat flour may require slightly more liquid.

 Gluten-free: Make sure to add 1 teaspoon of xanthan gum or 2 teaspoons of ground psyllium husk to the batter if your gluten-free blend doesn’t contain it.